awsdocs/aws-global-accelerator-dev-guide/doc_source/auth_access_overview.md

 All resources in an account are owned by the account, regardless of who created those resources\.
 The AWS account root user is the account owner, and therefore has permission to perform any action on any resource in the account\.

 **Important**
 We strongly recommend that you do not use the root user for your everyday tasks, even the administrative ones\.
 Instead, follow the [best practice of using the root user only to create your first IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#create-iam-users)\.
 Then securely lock away the root user credentials and use them to perform only a few account and service management tasks\.
-To view the tasks that require you to sign in as the root user, see [AWS Tasks That Require Root User](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html)\.
+To view the tasks that require you to sign in as the root user, see [AWS tasks that require root user](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html)\.

 Entities \(users or roles\) in the AWS account must be granted access to create a resource\.
 But just because they create a resource doesn't mean they automatically have full access to that resource\.
 Administrators must explicitly grant permissions for each action\.
 Additionally, administrators can revoke those permissions at any time, as long as they have access to manage user and role permissions\.